 STUDENT HANDBOOK AND ACKNOWLEDGEMENT OF RECEIPT

-I have received, read and understand the Laurel Business Institute Student Catalog & the Practical Nursing Program Student Handbooks.
-I understand these requirements and expectations are to be followed throu completion of the Nursing program.
+I have received, read and understand the Laurel Institute of Technology Student Catalog & the Practical Nursing Program Student Handbooks.
+I understand these requirements and expectations are to be followed through completion of the Nursing program.

 Student Signature: Date:

-Dragram Director Signature Data